zextras/tech-doc/source/_includes/_usage/usage-settings.rst

 General
 -------

-.. card:: Theme Options
+.. card:: Appearance
    :class-header: sd-font-weight-bold irisfont

-   Choose whether the `Dark Mode` is enabled or not.
+   Choose the size of the fonts and whether the `Dark Mode` is enabled or not.

+.. card:: Out Time Zone and Language
+   :class-header: sd-font-weight-bold irisfont

+   Select the language of the interface and the time zone used by
+   |product|.
+If you change the language, you will be asked to reload
+   the interface.

 .. card:: Out of Office Settings
    :class-header: sd-font-weight-bold irisfont